 SD Card Modules

-It is not strictly necessary to use a SD Card Module.
-These modules simply provide an easy SD Card mount and forward the appropriate contacts to your microcontroller.
-SD Card Modules for 5V microcontrollers add a level shifter.
+Using an SD card module is not strictly necessary.
+These modules simply provide an easy SD card mount and forward the necessary contacts to your microcontroller.
+SD card modules for 5V microcontrollers also include a level shifter.

-There are also Shields available for specific microcontrollers such as the Wemos D1 Mini.
-Shields are breakout boards that are designed to be pin-compatible with a host board.
-Shields can be mounted directly on the microprocessor board and require no wiring:
+There are also shields available for specific microcontrollers, such as the Wemos D1 Mini.
+Shields are designed to be pin-compatible with their respective boards and require no additional wiring.

 Pin Layout